 Completion of the Employment Certification form - The frequency of submission of employment certification form depends on the initiation of a job in public service, switching of employers annually.

-Enrollment in an income-driven federal student loan repayment plan - Public service loan forgiveness is granted only for the Federal Student Loan Repayment Plan.
+Enrollment in an income-driven federal student loan repayment plan - Public service loan forgiveness is granted only for the Income-Driven Repayment Plan.
 The majority of the 120 required payments have to be made for the repayment plan.

 Refinancing of private student loans - An action plan has to be created for private student loans.
 Even if you are enrolled in public service loan forgiveness, an action plan has to be still there for private student loans.

-The program was initiated under the college cost reduction and access act of 2007, to help professionals remove their debt burden by working full-time in public service.
+According to IFAP, the program was initiated under the College Cost Reduction and Access Act of 2007 to help professionals remove their debt burden by working full-time in public service.
 The earliest time in which borrowers could receive forgiveness under the program was on 1st October 2017.

-As of 30th September 2018, nearly 206 borrowers were granted student loan forgiveness.
-A candidate becomes eligible to apply for PSLF, after he has completed 120 on-time monthly payments, under a qualifying repayment plan for almost 10 years.
+As of 30th September 2018, nearly 300 applications were approved for student loan forgiveness.
+A candidate becomes eligible to apply for PSLF, after he/she has completed 120 on-time monthly payments, under a qualifying repayment plan for almost 10 years.

 Repayment plans for student loan forgiveness